Ros-an/Roshan_Kr_Mahato/README.md

 Hello! myself Roshan Kr.
 Mahato,

-This project is all about my portfolio, and its coming soon, so stay tuned.
+This project is all about my portfolio.
+What I've done and when I did, all this things are there.